-Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging, or active illumination, is legal from January 1 through August 31, 2021.
+Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging, or active illumination, is legal from January 1 through August 31, 2022.

-Coyote hunting at night with artificial lights is legal on private property from September 1 through December 31, 2021, with the condition that the hunter must notify the local Natural Resources Police Officer or District Office, and provide hunter's name, landowner's name, and hunting location during working hours for approval.
+Coyote hunting at night with artificial lights is legal on private property from September 1 through December 31, 2022, with the condition that the hunter must notify the local Natural Resources Police Officer or District Office, and provide hunter's name, landowner's name, and hunting location during working hours for approval.

-Firearms legal for night coyote hunting are shotguns with No. 2 or smaller shot and rifles and handguns of .22 caliber centerfire or smaller and .22 caliber rimfire or smaller.
+Firearms legal for night coyote hunting are shotguns with No. 2 or smaller shot and rifles and handguns of .22 caliber centerfire or smaller, .22 caliber rimfire, and air rifles of .22 caliber.

 During closed small game seasons, coyotes may only be hunted in open fields.
-Guns must be cased while being transported to and from the open field.